nextapps-de/flexsearch/doc/document-search.md

 ]
 ```

-2. The id can't be nested inside an array (also none of the parent fields can't be an array).
+2. The document ID can't be nested __inside an Array__.
 This will introduce sequential data and isn't supported yet.
 See below for a workaround for such data.

 ```js
 {